 After a long, grueling casting process, the production team cast the relatively unknown actors Daniela Denby-Ashe and Richard Armitage as the leads in the 2004 adaptation.

-Sandy Welch, in a 2004 interview, revealed her happiness with Daniela’s casting.
+In a 2004 interview, Sandy Welch revealed her happiness with Daniela’s casting.
 “There’s a directness about Daniela, as well as a terrific charm and great energy.
 It’s very important that you don’t misread Margaret as a pushy, snobbish Southerner, but someone with a lively and enquiring mind who wins your sympathy.
 Daniela does that, I think.”

 As for the part of Thornton, it was his chemistry with Daniela that helped secure him the role.